What in the world is Grace Week? Grace Week is an awesome strategy to help my kids love learning and grow leadership skills at the same time.

 Go to the library and find all the books you can.
 Make them age-appropriate for each of your children.
 If you have younger children, you can read aloud and discuss as you read.
 As your children get older, each child will read, write and discuss the given topic.
 Students should keep a daily reading journal or copybook from their own readings.

 Most of all, I encourage at least one hands-on activity for each child.
 You know…the kind they can share at the end of the week.
 Consider science experiments, demonstrations, craft, poetry, play-writing … whatever inspires your child.

 Kids become excited to present it to Dad.
 That’s more leadership skills: learning how to give a presentation, learning how to speak in public, learning how to speak up and not stare at the ground when you’re speaking.

 Your homeschool becomes a lifestyle of learning because the whole family is involved in learning.
 And above all, learning becomes fun!

 You can discover over 12 more strategies to encourage love for learning in Raising Leaders, Not Followers.
-This week only, you will receive $180 Bonus Homeschool Resources if you invest in Raising Leaders, Not Followers

 .Question: What topic might your children choose for their first Grace Week?
 You can leave a comment by clicking here.